-You might also want to visit the neighbouring Bisevo Island where you will find the Blue Cave, where sunlight reflects through a hole under the surface to bathe the cave in a vivid, aquamarine light.
+Another hidden, but slightly more popular place for those yachting in Croatia, is Stiniva Beach, a unique beach that's hidden away in a sheltered cove.
+Just next to Vis is also Bisevo Island where you will find the Blue Cave, where sunlight reflects through a hole under the surface to bathe the cave in a vivid, aquamarine light.

 Rovinj is a little colourful medieval town build by Venetians so it offers a good portion of that Italian charm.
 Most of the old town is situated within little peninsula so this is a good place to walk around old town's cobbled narrow streets and Venetian buildings.

-Rovinj is also a home to a Michelin star restaurant Mulini, hidden in the streets of the old town.
+Rovinj is also a home to a Michelin-star restaurant Mulini, hidden in the streets of the old town.

 If you are looking for a meal with a view, you can book 'La Puntulina' restaurant right on the rocks next to the sea for a more relaxed romantic vibe, or 'Cap Aureo' restaurant overlooking the old town Rovinj for a more sophisticated feel.